 Introduction to Fashion and Textiles is mainly a projects-based course.
-Industry careers are emphasized as students learn about the workings and driving factors of the fashion industry, the history of fashion, the designers who have propelled fashion, fashion features of garments, the textiles industry including conducting fiber tests, the elements and principles of design, how to create professional fashion sketches, both hand and machine sewing experience concluding in the construction of a fashion item.
+Industry careers are emphasized as students learn about the workings and driving factors of the fashion industry, the history of fashion, the history of fashion, the designers who have propelled fashion, fashion features of garments, the textiles industry including conducting fiber tests, the elements and principles of design, how to create professional fashion sketches, both hand and machine sewing experience concluding in the construction of a fashion item.